JonasGruetzmacher/GameDevelopment/README.md

 ## Description

 {In this update of our plataformer we introduced the intended enemies, with one ground enemy and a flying enemy with 3 variations, both have a pathfinding implemented and they will chase the player if he gets close to them, the player can kill these enemies by jumping on them or shooting by pressing k.
-Some bugs and problems on the game have also been sold and we've improved the loading screen}
+Some bugs and problems on the game have also been sold and we've improved the loading screen, another important feature is map loading as a setup to make different levels later}

 ## Key Features

  - {Introduction of enemies}
  - {Improved player animations and loading screen}
- - {Fixed bugs}
+ - {Map loading}
  - {The player can shoot bullets}

 ## Controls